Subtitles: Reasons for not subtitling a foreign language

+A variation of this was used in the video game Max Payne 3.
+Subtitles are used on English and Portuguese dialogues, but the latter is left untranslated as the main character does not understand the language.

 Subtitling

 Real-time

 Real-time translation subtitling usually involves an interpreter and a stenographer working concurrently, whereby the former quickly translates the dialogue while the latter types; this form of subtitling is rare.
 The unavoidable delay, typing errors, lack of editing, and high cost mean that real-time translation subtitling is in low demand.
 Allowing the interpreter to directly speak to the viewers is usually both cheaper and quicker; however, the translation is not accessible to people who are deaf and hard-of-hearing.

 Offline

 Some subtitlers purposely provide edited subtitles or captions to match the needs of their audience, for learners of the spoken dialogue as a second or foreign language, visual learners, beginning readers who are deaf or hard of hearing and for people with learning or mental disabilities.
 For example, for many of its films and television programs, PBS displays standard captions representing speech from the program audio, word-for-word, if the viewer selects "CC1" by using the television remote control or on-screen menu; however, they also provide edited captions to present simplified sentences at a slower rate, if the viewer selects "CC2".
 Programs with a diverse audience also often have captions in another language.
 This is common with popular Latin American soap operas in Spanish.
 Since CC1 and CC2 share bandwidth, the U.S. Federal Communications Commission (FCC) recommends translation subtitles be placed in CC3.
 CC4, which shares bandwidth with CC3, is also available, but programs seldom use it.